Structured programming: Exception handling

 The necessity to limit code to single-exit points appears in some contemporary programming environments focused on parallel computing, such as OpenMP.
-The various parallel constructs from OpenMP, like parallel do, do not allow early exits from inside to the outside of the parallel construct; this restriction includes all manner of exits, from break to C++ exceptions, but all of these are permitted inside the parallel construct if the jump target is also inside it.
+The various parallel constructs from OpenMP, like parallel do, do not allow early exit from inside to the outside of the parallel construct; this restriction includes all manner of exits, including break and exceptions, but all of these are permitted inside the parallel construct if the jump target is also inside.

 Multiple entry

-More rarely, subprograms allow multiple entry.
-This is most commonly only re-entry into a coroutine (or generator/semicoroutine), where a subprogram yields control (and possibly a value), but can then be resumed where it left off.
+Relatively rarely, functions allow multiple entry.
+This is most commonly only re-entry into a coroutine (or generator/semicoroutine), where a function yields control (and possibly a value), but can then be resumed where it left off.
 There are a number of common uses of such programming, notably for streams (particularly input/output), state machines, and concurrency.
-From a code execution point of view, yielding from a coroutine is closer to structured programming than returning from a subroutine, as the subprogram has not actually terminated, and will continue when called again – it is not an early exit.
-However, coroutines mean that multiple subprograms have execution state – rather than a single call stack of subroutines – and thus introduce a different form of complexity.
+From a code-execution point of view, yielding from a coroutine is closer to structured programming than returning from a function, as the function has not actually terminated, and will continue when called again – it is not an early exit.
+However, coroutines mean that multiple functions have execution state – rather than a single call stack of functions – and thus introduce a different form of complexity.

-It is very rare for subprograms to allow entry to an arbitrary position in the subprogram, as in this case the program state (such as variable values) is uninitialized or ambiguous, and this is very similar to a goto.
+It is rare for functions to allow entry to an arbitrary position in the function, as in this case the program state (such as variable values) is uninitialized or ambiguous, and this is similar to a goto.

 State machines

 Some programs, particularly parsers and communications protocols, have a number of states that follow each other in a way that is not easily reduced to the basic structures, and some programmers implement the state-changes with a jump to the new state.
 This type of state-switching is often used in the Linux kernel.

-However, it is possible to structure these systems by making each state-change a separate subprogram and using a variable to indicate the active state (see trampoline).
+However, it is possible to structure these systems by making each state-change a separate function and using a variable to indicate the active state (see trampoline).
 Alternatively, these can be implemented via coroutines, which dispense with the trampoline.